VibeHarboe/Introduction-to-Shell/docs/02-common-workflows.md

 ## 🚀 Bottom Line
 Shell scripting supercharges your analytics by turning repetitive, error-prone chores into robust, automated workflows.
 Every hour you invest in workflow automation pays off with faster, cleaner, and more reliable results.

+> See my other guides in /docs for even more real-world shell techniques!